wildDoggoOutHere/user-login-app/README.md

 I understand that this does not make me pass the assessment since there is not concrete application, but I hope I have demostrated the java backend knowledge.

+The second assessment - encoder decoder is included both in rar file and inside the folder EncoderDecoder.
 ## References

  - I referred a lot to online tutorials, especially from Amigoscode.